briankoser/sfc-listeners-guide/episodes/0004-tolkien-vs-lewis-the-ultimate-smackdown.md

 # Feedback
-Listener Dave Johnson from Mobile gets an autographed picture of Aaron Douglas (Chief Tyrol from {% workTitle "Battlestar Galactica" %}) for the Rebel Underground and is named the named #1 fan of the podcast.
+Listener Dave Johnson from Mobile gets an autographed picture of Aaron Douglas (Chief Tyrol from {% work "Battlestar Galactica" %}) for the Rebel Underground and is named the named #1 fan of the podcast.